The Old High Court - Dark times

 Justice Blair

-In 1931, 17-year-old Phyllis Symons left her parents’ home to live with a relief worker, George Errol Coats, in an Adelaide Road rooming house.
-Sometime later her parents were given a suicide note that was claimed to be written by Phyllis, by a man who had received it from Coats.
+In 1931, 17-year-old Phyllis Symons left her parents’ home to live with a relief worker, George Errol Coats, in an Adelaide Road rooming house in Wellington.
+Her parents were later given a suicide note by a man who had received it from Coats, that their daughter supposedly had written.
 The police were called in.

-Coats was a relief worker working on the Mount Victoria Tunnel excavations and Detective Murray was convinced that the body of Phyllis Symons who was pregnant would be found there, especially as Coats had been seen digging there the night she went missing.
+Coats was working on the Mount Victoria Tunnel excavations and Detective Murray was convinced Symons’ body would be found there.
+He was suspicious of Coats as the relief worker had been seen digging there the night Symons, who was pregnant at the time, went missing.

-Two thousand tons of soil was shifted by a large party of police and forty relief workers in the search for her body.
-After five days of digging, it was uncovered.
-The pathologist Dr P Lynch deduced that the girl had knelt beside the grave with a scarf tied over her head and had been hit on the head several times.
+A large party of police and 40 relief workers shifted 2,000 tons of soil in the search for her body.
+After five days of digging, Symons’ body was found.
+The pathologist, Dr P Lynch, concluded Symons had knelt beside the grave with a scarf tied over her head and had been hit on the head several times.

 Coats was found guilty and was executed on 17 December 1931.